wyg3958/crowdsource/README.md

 Example installation: https://crowd-source.herokuapp.com
 You can register with anything.
 To "receive" activation emails and such please go to: https://crowd-source.herokuapp.com/mails.
-A regular user:  crowdsource@axelspringer.de:einEselGehtZumBaecker!
+A regular user:  crowdsource@crowd.source.de:einEselGehtZumBaecker!
-An admin:  cs_admin@axelspringer.de:einAdminGehtZumBaecker!
+An admin:  cs_admin@crowd.source.de:einAdminGehtZumBaecker!

 Please feel free to mess around with this installation :)